songokas/rust-simple-tunnel/README.md

 # About

-simple rust application to filter traffic through tun0 interface
+simple rust application to filter tcp and icmp traffic through tun0 interface

 linux only

 # Dependencies

 * cargo - to compile application
-* nft or iptables - for traffic forwarding and masquarade
+* iptables - for traffic forwarding and masquarade
 * ip - for traffic rules
 * grep - in setup.sh for rule manipulation
 * awk - in setup.sh for rule manipulation